-B3.7 External areas > 3.7.4 Ancillary development - swimming pools Objectives Controls O1 To provide for recreational opportunities for swimming without compromising the amenity of the neighbouring properties.
-O2 To limit excavation.
-O3 To retain trees and vegetation of landscape value.
-C1 The swimming pool does not occupy the deep soil landscaped area.
-C2 Excavation beyond the controls in Section B3.4 is permitted to accommodate a backyard swimming pool, where the pool is outside the building envelope.
+B3.7 External areas > 3.7.4 Ancillary developme ent - sv vimming pools Obje ctives Conti rols 01 To provide for recreational opportunities for swimming without compromising the amenity of the neighbouring properties.
+C1 C2 The swimming pool does not occupy the deep soil landscaped area.
+Excavation beyond the controls in 02 To limit excavation.
+To retain trees and vegetation of landscape value.
+Section B3.4 is permitted to accommodate a backyard swimmin; pool, where the pool is outside the building envelope.
 Note: This concession does not apply to a swimming pool in a basement area.
-C3 The swimming pool (measured from the water edge) is at least 1.8m from property boundaries.
-C4 The swimming pool surrounds are no more than 1.2m above or below the existing ground level.
-C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 27).
-C6 The location and design of the swimming pool and associated works do not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).
+C3 The symming pool (measured from the water edge) is at least 1.8m from property boundaries.
+Jean.
+The swimming pool surrounds are no more than 1.2m above or below the existing ground level.
+2015 AWELL C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 27).
+OCR 2011 C6 The location and design of the swimming pool and associated works do not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).